Forms and Instructions

 - PhD Forms and Instructions for Dissertation Submission and Graduation

 Conference, Thesis, and Dissertation Proposal Preparation Courses

 - Valerie Goldstein collects the forms for these courses and removes the registration bars until the 4th class day.
-The graduate coordinator Evelyn Porter will add courses until the 12th class day.
+The graduate program administrator Evelyn Porter will add courses until the 12th class day.
 A petition letter and add/drop form will be required after the 12th class day.
 Signatures from the course instructor and graduate advisor will also be required.

 - The graduate advisor's signature is required in almost every case.